Anineuro/Anineuro.github.io/_pages/markdown.md

 Projects Completed
 =====

-## Projects - 1: Building a whole brain model to understand Functional Connectivity from Structural Connectivity
+## Projects - 1: Building a whole brain model to understand Functional Connectivity from Structural Connectivity.
+(Ref: )

 This work proposes a phenomenological whole-brain model in which each brain region is represented by a Hopf oscillator, capturing the transition between noisy and oscillatory neural dynamics.
 The oscillators are coupled through the underlying structural connectivity network, while interactions between regions are modeled using power-coupling, which enables stable phase relationships among oscillators operating at different intrinsic frequencies.
 This formulation allows the model to capture cross-frequency phase interactions and large-scale synchronization patterns observed in empirical brain signals.
 By integrating neuroimaging-derived connectivity with nonlinear dynamical systems, the framework provides an efficient and biologically interpretable approach to modeling whole-brain dynamics and emergent functional connectivity.